Who is Master Young Wei-Chieh?

 Before Master Tung’s passing in 1975, Master Young Wei-Chieh brought Master Tung a copy of the book Longitude and Latitude of Acupuncture and Moxibustion, in which Master Young had begun the process of expanding the application of the Tung points and had also provided some of the theoretical foundations and explanations for the effectiveness of the Tung points.
 Master Tung gave his approval to the work, asking another senior disciple to prepare a certificate for Master Young’s book attesting to the fact that Master Young was a clinic assistant in Master Tung’s clinic.
 Over the next 40 years Master Young continued his mission to expand, enhance, and complete the Master Tung system.
 Through intensive research into the classic and modern literature of Chinese Medicine, personal studies with the great masters of the previous generation, and rigorous clinical testing of his theories, Master Young has succeeded in establishing Master Tung acupuncture as a complete, independent system of acupuncture which is in many ways superior to the classic 14-Channel system of acupuncture.

-NL: I have heard that Master Young played a key role in acupuncture’s entry into the USA and its subsequent legalization.
+Interviewer: I have heard that Master Young played a key role in acupuncture’s entry into the USA and its subsequent legalization.
 Can you tell us about that?

 NB: Yes.
 This is a bit of a long story, but I’ll try to make it concise.
 In the early 1970s Miriam Lee, an acupuncturist, nurse, and midwife who was practicing acupuncture in northern California, travelled to Taiwan to learn from Master Tung.
 Miriam spent a couple of weeks in Master Tung’s clinic, observing the miraculous effect of Master Tung’s treatments.
 During her visit to Taiwan, Master Tung asked Master Young to meet with Miriam in the evenings and teach her about Master Tung acupuncture, the applications of the points, locations, needling depths, theories, etc. Miriam returned to California and began having dramatic results in her clinic as a result of the Master Tung points she had begun using.
 This caused some animosity amongst the allopathic community and the police were called to arrest Miriam Lee and charge her with practicing medicine without a license.
 In short, there was a court case, and after hearing testimony after testimony from patients who had been cured of previously untreatable conditions, the judge dismissed the charges against Miriam Lee.
 The court case and uproar surrounding the whole affair eventually led the California State Legislature to draft a bill to license and regulate acupuncture, which was signed into law by governor Jerry Brown in 1975.

-NL: Wow, I didn’t know the backstory behind the Miriam Lee acupuncture revolution in California, and how Master Tung and Master Young were key players in the legalization of acupuncture in California.
+Interviewer: Wow, I didn’t know the backstory behind the Miriam Lee acupuncture revolution in California, and how Master Tung and Master Young were key players in the legalization of acupuncture in California.
 It’s fascinating to see how the American acupuncture roads seem to lead back to Taiwan and the Master Tung system.
 Can you tell us about some of the discoveries and innovations Master Young has contributed to Master Tung acupuncture?

 NB: Master Young’s contributions to Master Tung acupuncture are numerous and manifold, beginning in 1971 and continuing to the present day.
 By dint of unceasing study and practice, Master Young was able to expand the application of the Master Tung points to more than double what they originally were.
 He single-handedly provided the theoretical basis for the Master Tung system, producing theories based on the ancient Chinese medical classics, which successfully explained how many of the points worked.
 He analyzed, described, and named the needling techniques Master Tung used in the clinic, making these techniques available to the acupuncture world, and subsequently added his own innovative needling techniques to the Master Tung repertoire.
 Master Young completed the ancient Five Zang Divergent Communication Theory by adding in the connection between the Stomach and Pericardium, and renamed the theory to the now well known Organ Divergent Communication Theory (Zang Fu Bie Tong).
 Master Young has continued to innovate, most recently with his Zone Therapy Needling Technique and his One Needle Therapy Needling Technique.
 In China there are acupuncture protocols named after Master Young, such as the famous Master Young Four Needles for osteophytes and the Master Young Two Needle Techniques for a wide array of conditions.

-NL: How has Master Young spread the knowledge of Master Tung acupuncture to the acupuncture world?
+Interviewer: How has Master Young spread the knowledge of Master Tung acupuncture to the acupuncture world?

 NB: Master Young has spread Master Tung acupuncture through his writings and international lectures.
 He has written very well known books on Master Tung acupuncture, a number of which have been translated into English, Korean, and Spanish.
 He has also published widely on almost every aspect of